-(V) FINANCIAL ASSETS - WRITE OFF POLICY

-The company writes off financial assets, in whole or in part, when it has exhausted all practicable recovery efforts and has concluded there is no reasonable expectation of recovery.
-Indicators that there is no reasonable expectation of recovery include (i) ceasing enforcement activity and (ii) where the company's recovery method is foreclosing on collateral and the value of collateral is such that there is no reasonable expectation of recovering in full.

-(VI) FINANCIAL ASSETS - SIGNIFICANT INCREASE IN CREDIT RISK (SICR)
+- (V)FINANCIAL ASSETS - WRITE OFF POLICY The company writes off financial assets, in whole or in part, when it has exhausted all practicable recovery efforts and has concluded there is no reasonable expectation of enforcement activity and (ii) where the company's recovery method is foreclosing on recovering in full. - (VI)FINANCIAL ASSETS - SIGNIFICANT INCREASE IN CREDIT RISK (SICR) or effort.